 Head of Counselling, Epsom Girls Grammar School

 Jeannie is Head of Counselling at Epsom Girls Grammar School and was formerly a counsellor at Mt Roskill Grammar School.
 She is a keen cyclist and blogger, with an interest in creative thinking.
 Like Philip, she’s a big fan of The Matrix and the idea that all may not be what we think it is.

-Jeannie has worked with Philip over the past four years developing and running DIV:INQ (Diversity Inquiry) at MRGS and EGGS.
+Jeannie has worked with Philip since 2008 developing and running DIV:INQ (Diversity Inquiry) at MRGS and EGGS.
 DIV:INQ encourages creative thinking and acceptance via a student-led exploration of values, beliefs and assumptions about diversity.
 Jeannie regularly invites Philip to work with EGGS’ peer mediators, and student and staff leadership teams.